EricssonResearch/spindump/Format.md

    * The fields "Bytes1" and "Bytes2" specify the number of packets (in initiator and responder direction) that have been seen on this connection.
    * The field "Bandwidth1" and "Bandwidth2" specify the bandwidth of a connection (in initiator and responder direction) as calculated periodically for each second.
 The number represents number of bytes per second.
    * The fields "Ect0", "ect1" and "ce" specify ECN event counters for ECN(0), ECN(1), and CE events.
+   * The field "Length" specifies the length of the IP packet for "packet" events.
+   * The field "Dir" specifies the direction of the packet for "packet" events, with the values being "initiator" and "responder" depending on who sent the packet that caused the event.

 ## Binary format